 There’s plenty to explore and hike in Dutchess County.
 Visit trails, mountains, walking paths and more!
 Try the Appalachian Trail, hike to the top of Ferncliff Forest or see a stunning rock formation at Dover Stone Church.

-30 miles of the National Appalachian Scenic Trail passes through southeastern Dutchess, and includes 4,000 acres of protected parkland with hiking, backpacking, snowshoeing, and cross-country skiing, ...Read More
+Sixteen miles of the National Appalachian Scenic Trail passes through Dover and Pawling, in southeastern Dutchess, and includes 4,000 acres of protected parkland with hiking, backpacking, snowshoeing,...Read More

 Experience Barton Orchard's aerial obstacle course, Tree Top Adventure in Poughquag.
 Spend the day climbing, swinging, and zipping from tree to tree in one of the Hudson Valley’s most beautiful loca...Read More